yana-sidnich/flight-simulator/README.md

 Up next, we will have to download the .ZIP file of the app, and extract.
 Once that is done, get to the directory of the extraction, open the app folder and then the solution file **FlightGearTestExec.sln**, and simply press the 'Debug' button.

+## Special features

+The design team have implemented a few features so the app will have it's looks:
+1. *Live Charts* - this feature is including a clearer charts, emphasizes the changes of the different charts by their colors
+2. *Dark mode* - adding this was also a requirement for our development team to reduce migraine during night-watch.
+3. *GPS positioning* - a custom static map indicates the plane gps position.
+(More information # Views)

 ## Instructions